f5devcentral/access-labs/class4/module1/intro.rst

 |image001|

 #.
-Select your RDP solution.
+Select your RDP resolution.

 #.
 The RDP client on your local host establishes a RDP connection to the Jump Host.